lsst-sitcom/sitcomtn-145/index.rst

 Subsequently, an internal fan within ComCam was also turned off, but this adjustment likewise did not alter the noise.

 Personnel awaited confirmation that ComCam had sufficiently warmed up, allowing for telescope movement.
-Positioned at zenith, further measurements were taken, and by approximately 1 pm, the laser tracker successfully re-acquired the camera targets.
+Positioned at the zenith, further measurements were taken, and by approximately 1 pm, the laser tracker successfully re-acquired the camera targets.
 Upon returning to the dome, it was confirmed that the noise had ceased, thus eliminating the initial vibration effect observed.

 The attached video clip demonstrates the variation in ambient noise levels, recorded at 11:30 PM on Saturday, 11:30 AM on Sunday, and 1:00 PM on Sunday, showing a distinct reduction in noise.